 Your data will not be shared outside the UK.

-Where can I find out more about how my information will be used?
+Where can you find out more about how your information is used?

 You can find out more about how we use your information: